peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

 specification implemented by the server.
 This is NOT RECOMMENDED for production
 use:

-    Accept: application/json
+    X-RemoteStorage-Version: *

-To specify a specific version use the following `Accept` header:
+To specify a specific version use the following value:

-    Accept: application/vnd.remoteStorage.2012.10+json
+    X-RemoteStorage-Version: remoteStorage.2012.10

 If the request version is not supported by the server an error message SHOULD to be sent back to the client indicating this: